Gh0st109/USB-Contents/README.md

 # USB-Contents
-The contents of my USB
+Just the contents of my USB and the malware I made